9 Simple Tips Teach You How to Write a Great Song Chorus

 As you learn more about song forms, you may realize that the song needs a refrain instead of a full chorus.
 A refrain is a single line that is repeated at the end of each verse in the song.
 This song form is the AABA form where the B section is the bridge.

 So there you have it.
-You just learned several tips to help you write a great chorus.
+You have just learned nine different things you can do to write a great song chorus.
 Take each of these suggestions and apply them the next time you sit down and write a song.